 The Manbij Military Council (MMC) has sent 200 “well-trained, qualified fighters for streets fighting” to support the US-backed Syrian Democratic Forces (SDF) advance on the ISIS-held town of Tabqa in the province of Raqqah, a spokesman for the MMC, Shervan Derwish, announced in his Twitter.
 Earlier this month, SDF fighters, backed up by the US-led coalition’s air power and military advisers, entered Tabqa and captured the Alexandria neighborhood and the radio facility.
 Pro-SDF sources claimed that over 40 ISIS members were killed in the recent clashes inside the town.

-Posted by Gordon Duff, Senior Editor on April 19, 2017, With 2283 Reads Filed under The Gordon Duff Files, World.
+Posted by Gordon Duff, Senior Editor on April 19, 2017, With 3352 Reads Filed under The Gordon Duff Files, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.